 We can check that the Transform has been successfully ported and added to our project using the following command:

 We should then get the following output:

 = Transform Server URLs = /run/trx-dns2ip/: trx_DNS2IP /run/dnstoip/: DNSToIP /run/greetperson/: GreetPerson = Local Transform Names = trx-dns2ip: trx_DNS2IP dnstoip: DNSToIP greetperson: GreetPerson

-For more information on writing your transforms as classes, please see these articles:
+For more information on writing your Transforms as classes, please refer to these articles: